-The difference, however, is negligible after considering the superior performance the XG248Q offers in comparison to most of 24.5″ variants.
+The difference, however, is negligible after considering the superior performance the XG248Q offers in comparison to most of the 24.5″ variants.

 Thanks to its imperceptibly low input lag (~3ms) as well as the fast 1ms response time and 240Hz refresh rate, the ASUS ROG Strix XG248Q monitor delivers impeccable and flawless performance in fast-paced games.

 What’s more, you can enable the ASUS ELMB (Extreme Low Motion Blur) motion blur technology, which via backlight strobing provides CRT-like motion clarity.

 Now, the backlight strobing frequency of most 240Hz monitors maxes out at 144Hz, whereas the XG248Q goes all the way to 240Hz.

 Note that you can also enable ELMB at 120Hz, 144Hz, and 200Hz in addition to 240Hz.
 Set it to the refresh rate that’s closest to your in-game frame rate for minimal strobe crosstalk.

-In addition to having six levels of response time overdrive (from 0 to 5) as well as both FreeSync and G-SYNC support, you will certainly be able to tweak the perfect settings to match your preferred gaming experience/gameplay style with this gaming monitor.
+In addition to having six levels of response time overdrive (from 0 to 5) as well as both FreeSync and G-SYNC support, you will be able to tweak the perfect settings to match your preferred gaming experience/gameplay style with this gaming monitor.

-ASUS’ standard gaming features including GamePlus and GameVisual are also available on the ASUS XG248Q 240Hz gaming monitor.
+ASUS’s standard gaming features, including GamePlus and GameVisual are also available on the ASUS XG248Q 240Hz gaming monitor.

 These features include customizable on-screen timers, crosshairs, and an FPS counter, as well as pre-calibrated picture, presets (Racing, RTS/RPG, FPS, MOBA, Scenery, User, Cinema, sRGB) and four customizable profiles you can edit/save.

 The monitor is flicker-free, has a low blue light filter, and features a user-friendly OSD (On-Screen Display) menu that can be easily navigated via its 5-way joystick.
 You will also find three gamma presets (1.8, 2.2, and 2.5) and other standard adjustments.

-Lastly, you get ASUS’ DisplayWidget software where you can customizable all your settings and presets in a desktop application.
+Lastly, you get ASUS’ DisplayWidget software, where you can get customizable all your settings and presets in a desktop application.

 Design & Connectivity